 So much I understand now, so much I never will.

-But was he doomed in birth or was he merely broken?
+But was he truly doomed in birth or was he merely broken?
 Did the poison of his strangeness come from the womb and seed from which he sprang- how could it be said to if Odin himself were likewise tainted- and was his upbringing just, or generous, or as unfair as he had once imagined?
 If he asked the Norns, would they say it was all in his own hands and he could have walked differently?
 Could anyone walk another path than they had once chosen?
+It seemed to him that the threads of his destiny were woven before he had taken his first breath, he was fated to die abandoned and unmourned in a frozen wasteland.
+In spite of everything, he still would; the calamity of his entire life just the death throes of the fly caught in the spider's web.

 'No murder is justified, my son.
 War can be.
 Conflate them not.'